Skip to main content

 SEND reform

-Philip Wood, Principal Associate, said: “The DfE’s vision on SEND is based on three overarching strategies – increasing the provision in mainstream schools including with the use of SEND units and an additional band of support and training to staff, raising the criteria for a child to secure the replacement for an Education Health and Care Plan (EHCP), and changing the appeal process and rights.
+Philip Wood, Principal Associate, said: “The DfE’s vision on SEND is based on three overarching strategies – increasing the provision in mainstream schools including with the use of SEND units and an additional band of support and training to staff, changing the criteria for a child to secure an Education Health and Care Plan (EHCP), and changing the appeal process and rights.

 “While these moves are understandable given the escalating costs of supporting SEND pupils in recent years, they each and collectively face significant challenges.